 Senior Director of Support Services

-Corey was born and raised in Brillion, WI and is a 1996 graduate of UW-Stevens Point with a degree in Dietetics.
+Corey was born and raised in Brillion, WI, and is a 1996 graduate of UW-Stevens Point with a degree in Dietetics.
 He moved to Nashville in 1997 to complete a one-year internship at Vanderbilt University Medical Center to become a Registered Dietitian and returned to the Fox Cities in 1998.
 He started at an area assisted living facility but moved into acute care at Theda Clark, serving as the Coordinator of Nutrition Services for over four years.
-He joined the SPES Team as Director of Nutrition Services in the summer of 2003, and was named the Senior Director of Support Services in 2013, with oversight of the nutrition services, environmental services, emergency preparedness, information technology, and purchasing departments.
+He joined the SPES Team as Director of Nutrition Services in the summer of 2003.
+He was named the Senior Director of Support Services in 2013, with oversight of the nutrition services, environmental services, emergency preparedness, information technology, and purchasing departments.